 Lymph nodes are found in many parts of the body.
 They filter out bacteria and damaged cells from the lymphatic fluid, and contain cells that fight infection.

-Your doctor might give you a choice of treatments.
-They might offer you a choice between removing the whole breast or having just the area of cancer removed and then having radiotherapy.
+You might have a choice between removing the whole breast (mastectomy) or having just the area of cancer removed (breast conserving surgery) and then having radiotherapy.

 We have information on things to consider and the advantages and disadvantages between these two surgeries.

 Having your operation

 Before you have your operation, you have an appointment at the pre assessment clinic.
 This appointment prepares you for the operation.

 You have a general anaesthetic for breast cancer surgery.
 This means you are asleep the whole time and can’t feel anything during the operation.

 Many people now have breast surgery as a day case or go home the following day.
 If you have breast reconstruction at the same time you are more likely to be in hospital for 2 to 7 days.